 Permissions and Acknowledgement:

-All the information and material in this tutorial about academic integrity at the University of Saskatchewan is adapted from the Student Academic Misconduct Regulations and is used with permission from the Office of the University Secretary.
+All the information and material in this tutorial about academic integrity at the University of Saskatchewan is adapted from the Student Academic Misconduct Regulations and is used with permission from the Governance Office.

 All information about the values associated with academic integrity is adapted from the "Fundamental Values of Academic Integrity", provided by the International Center of Academic Integrity and is under a Creative Commons CC BY-NC-SA 4.0 license.